-Calculating out 1,000 square feet per person doesn't always work, however, because the perfect home for you and your family is more about design.
+However, calculating out 1,000 square feet per person doesn't always work because the perfect home for you and your family is more about design.
 This is where more self-evaluation comes into play.
 Real estate agents say that the kitchen is the most valuable room in selling a house, but what good is a large kitchen if you aren't a family that really cooks or entertains?
 On average, homeowners dedicate a little more than 10% of the house size to kitchen space.
 This percentage also depends on the number of rooms you have in total.

 The difficult part about estimating how much square footage you need in a home is that you have to prepare for now – but also be aware of value when you sell down the line.
-Even if your family doesn't do a lot of cooking, a bigger kitchen is going to offer you value down the line, so it's an excellent investment.
+Even if your family doesn't do a lot of cooking, a bigger kitchen will offer you value down the line, so it's an excellent investment.

-The second most important room in the home, according to real estate agents, is the master bedroom.
+According to real estate agents, the second most important room in the home is the master bedroom.
 You may be surprised to learn that the average square footage of a bedroom – a master bedroom – is roughly the same as what should be allocated for your kitchen.
 Therefore, about one-fifth of your house is just a kitchen and a bedroom.
-That's misleading, though, based on layout.
+That's misleading, though, based on the floor plans.
 A kitchen might be attached to a dining room, for example, and some master bedrooms are much larger if they have a separate bathroom attached.